 Avoid the “pics or it didn’t happen” skeptics and impress your Instagram followers with these picturesque places to take pictures of Prague – or well, of you, in front of Prague.

 One quick note: many of the best views of Prague involve climbing towers.
 If you’re able to make the climb, the views are worth it, and the effort will warm you up.
-Otherwise, we’ve included a spot that’s accessible without having to climb a zillion stairs.
+Otherwise, we’ve also included a spot that’s accessible without having to climb a zillion stairs.

 - Letná Park: You’ll find a stunning view of Prague’s bridges and Old town from this sizeable park on a hill overlooking the city.